nchun003/git-class/people/students/README.md

 github = <github-username>
 ```

+###How to see your grades as a student

+To view your grades, run 'calcgrade.sh' in terminal once you fork your repositiory.

 If you have other accounts for particularly helpful Q&A websites, such as [Stack Overflow](http://stackoverflow.com), feel free to add them.